kristjanbjarni/kristjanbjarni/README.md

 ### Hi there, I'm Kristjan Bjarni

-Here are some of my projects, mostly related to to FPV drone flying.
+Here are some of my projects, mostly related to to FPV drone flying 🚁

-Enjoy.
+Enjoy 🤟